sorin-ionescu/brew-gem/README.md

-brew-gem -- install gems as homebrew formulas
+brew-gem -- install gems as Homebrew formulas
 =============================================

-`brew gem` allows you to install any rubygem as a homebrew formula.
+`brew gem` allows you to install any Ruby gem as a Homebrew formula.

-It works by generating a stub formula for homebrew, which looks something like this:
+It works by generating a stub formula for Homebrew, which looks something like this:

     class Ronn < Formula
       def initialize(*args)